msjimc/RunningWindowsProgramsOnLinux/pop_os.md

 > wine64 -- version

-revealed that wine 9.0 had been installed.
+This confirmed that Wine 9.0 and Wine64 9.0 had been installed on the system.

-## Installing the .Net runtime
+## Installing the .NETt runtime

-The runtime is installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) after selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
-This is then installed with:
+The runtime can be installed by first downloading the installer for the ***.NET Desktop Runtime 6.0.32***.
+This can be done by visiting the [.NET download page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and selecting the appropriate file for Windows.
+Once downloaded, the runtime is installed using the following command in the terminal:

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

-***Note*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.
+***Note***  It’s also possible to install the latest versions, such as .NET 8 or the preview version of .NET 9, by downloading and installing the corresponding files from the official .NET website

 ## Running Windows applications such as circularMT.exe

- To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below:
+ To run ```circularMT```, download the program from its [GitHub repository]( https://github.com/msjimc/circularMT), to your Downloads folder and execute the following command in the terminal:

 > wine ~/Downloads/circularMT.exe